subvisual/subvisual.com/src/posts/2023-11-22-moving-things-around-gyroscopes-mousemove-and-perspective/index.md

 ## Wrapping up

 These are just some of the many ways to subtly add some life and movement to your UI.
 CSS transforms, along with properties like filter and opacity, are a powerful tool.
-Just remember not to take things too far, you don't want to make your users feel seasick :)
+Just remember not to take things too far.
+You don't want to make your users feel seasick. 🙂